openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

   for the component
 * Verify that openshift-ansible roles are idempotent (side effects only when necessary)
-* Verify that the component APB containers adhere to necessary structure so that it can be reused by the Serice Broker if desired
+* Verify that the component APB containers adhere to necessary structure so that it can be reused by the Service Broker if desired
-* Verify that the APB role and playbook leverage oc and provided templates to maintain the objects for the component
 * Verify that APB container roles are idempotent (side effects only when necessary)

 ## References